mezo-org/mezod/docs/development.md

 ### Multiple client instances

-There is a set of Make formulas allowing to set up multiple client instances connected to each other locally.
-The formulas use Docker Compose to set up the cluster so a Docker Desktop must be running locally.
+There is a set of `make` targets allowing to set up multiple client instances connected to each other locally.
+The formulas use Docker Compose to set up the cluster so on macOS, Docker Desktop must be running locally.

 ```bash
 # Build and install the `meso/node` image locally.